wellyshen/use-web-animations/README.md

 ### Dynamic Interactions with Animation

-We can create and play an animation at the timing we want by the `animate()` return value, which is implemented based on the [Element.animate()](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate).
+We can create and play an animation at the `animationOptions` we want by the `animate` method, which is implemented based on the [Element.animate()](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate).
 It's useful for interactions and the [composite modes](https://css-tricks.com/additive-animation-web-animations-api).

 Let's create a mouse interaction effect: